eventide-project/docs/core-concepts/event-sourcing.md

 # Event Sourcing

-Event sourcing is a messaging pattern that takes advantage of the evented nature of a [pub/sub](./pub-sub.md) architecture to simplify application data storage.
+Event sourcing is a storage model that takes advantage of the evented nature of a [pub/sub](./pub-sub.md) architecture to simplify application data storage.

 ## Pub/Sub